Planeshifter/presentation-polymer/slides/index.md

-# Statistical Computing in JS
+# Statistical Computing in JavaScript

 From the terminal, pop in: